almereyda/awesome-starred/README.md

 - [WrtApp/write.app](https://github.com/WrtApp/write.app) - Open source note taking and publishing platform
 - [sparanoid/kai-10](https://github.com/sparanoid/kai-10) - The missing child theme of Twenty Ten, A better interface based on Twenty Ten, No need to change the default theme, no database option strings will be created.
 Install and go.
 - [sparanoid/kai-11](https://github.com/sparanoid/kai-11) - The missing child theme of Twenty Eleven, A better interface based on Twenty Eleven, No need to change the default theme, no database option strings will be created.
 Install and go.
-- [datawrapper/datawrapper](https://github.com/datawrapper/datawrapper) - This is a read-only mirror of a part of our codebase.
 - [markjaquith/WordPress-Skeleton](https://github.com/markjaquith/WordPress-Skeleton) - Basic layout of a WordPress Git repository.
 I use this as a base when creating a new repo.
 - [Uninett/Foodle](https://github.com/Uninett/Foodle) - Foodle - a simple survey and poll software.
-- [kimai/kimai](https://github.com/kimai/kimai) - Kimai v1 open source time-tracking - please switch to Kimai v2
+- [kimai/kimai1](https://github.com/kimai/kimai1) - Legacy version of Kimai (v1) - please switch to Kimai v2
 - [mattab/trello-backup](https://github.com/mattab/trello-backup) - Trello-Backup is a simple script that Backups all your Trello.com boards and cards, one JSON file per board, for total peace of mind.
 This is a simple php script which uses the Trello.com API to secur
 - [WordPress/WordPress](https://github.com/WordPress/WordPress) - WordPress, Git-ified.
 This repository is just a mirror of the WordPress subversion repository.
 Please do not send pull requests.
 Submit pull requests to https://github.com/WordPress/wordpress-develop
 - [straup/parallel-flickr](https://github.com/straup/parallel-flickr) -